 A summary of the findings of these open discussions can be downloaded here.

-Open converations phase two: Online surveys
+Open conversations phase two: Online surveys

 All attendees from phase one, and the wider community, were then invited to complete an online survey.
 The survey asked individuals to rank and prioritise the ideas and themes identified in phase one.

-A summary of the findingsof the online survey can be downloaded here.
+A summary of the findings of the online survey can be downloaded here.

 In the operation of this space we want to:

-- Respect the history of the space;
+• Respect the history of the space;

-- Acknowledge the opportunity that it presented for the African Caribbean community which was subsequently removed; and
+• Acknowledge the opportunity that it presented for the African Caribbean community which was subsequently removed; and

-- Enable the space to be available for the diverse range of communities.
+• Enable the space to be available for the diverse range of communities.

 Refurbishment Works

-The Phase 1 refurbishment works to 3-5 Thorpe Close started with the repair and painting in turquoise of the north facing balcony structure and the regeneration of the oak handrail which collectively took 2 weeks.
+Phase 1 refurbishment works to 3-5 Thorpe Close started with the repair and painting in turquoise of the north facing balcony structure and the regeneration of the oak handrail which collectively took 2 weeks.
 This was completed on 23 September by Sorzano Construction.

 An interim mechanical and electrical design period involved Tierney Architects working to their brief of creating a community Café and Event Space.

-This is a big investment for the Westway Trust on behalf of communities, particularly in difficult financial times, but closed buildings deteriorate and we are committed to making as much space available for use as possible.
+This is a big investment for the Westway Trust on behalf of communities, particularly in difficult financial times, but closed buildings deteriorate, and we are committed to making as much space available for use as possible.